Department Of Civil Engineering

 Civil engineering is a technology that includes numerous other disciplines that produce useful facilities for the human beings, including roads, dams, waste disposal and other facilities that are used in our daily life.
 Civil engineering is progressing at a fast pace as are other technologies.
 It is considered as the first discipline of the various branches of engineering, and includes the designing, planning, construction, and maintenance of the infrastructure.
 The works include roads, bridges, buildings, dams, canals, water supply and numerous other facilities that affect the life of human beings.
 Civil engineering is intimately associated with the private and public sectors, including the individual homeowners and international enterprises.
 It is one of the oldest engineering professions.
 The pyramids of Egypt and road systems developed by the Romans are some of the very few ancient civil engineering achievements.

 Civil engineering has a significant role in the life of every human being.
 The function of civil engineering commences with the start of the day when we take a shower, since the water is delivered through a water supply system including a well-designed network of pipes, water treatment plant and other numerous associated services.
 The network of roads on which we drive while proceeding to school or work, the huge structural bridges we come across and the tall buildings where we work, all have been designed and constructed by civil engineers.
 Even the benefits of electricity we use are available to us through the contribution of civil engineers who constructed the towers for the transmission lines.
 In fact, no sphere of life may be identified that does not include the contribution of civil engineering.
 Thus, the importance of civil engineering may be determined according to its usefulness in our daily life.

-Civil engineering is a multiple science encompassing numerous sub-disciplines that are closely linked with each other.
+Civil engineering is multiple sciences encompassing numerous sub-disciplines that are closely linked with each other.
 The various sub-disciplines of civil engineering: